 Ralston Fields is an urban renewal area that has been undergoing significant redevelopment.
 There are two major redevelopment activity areas.
 The first area is called Ralston Creek.
 The redevelopment started with a renovation to Ralston Creek Park by the City of Arvada that is on the eastern border of this urban renewal area.
 The commercial area consists of three shopping centers that were built in the 1960s which are old and outdated.
-One shopping center is now anchored by Walmart, which opened August of 2017.
-The Authority is working with a developer on the second and third shopping centers.
-Phase 1 includes four retail buildings totaling 30,000 square feet.
-Tokyo Joes, Five Guys, Arvada Liquor Mart, Wing Stop, Mod Pizza and Tropical Smoothie Cafe are current tenants.
-Recently signed lease agreements include Bank of America and Lady Jane's.
-The Authority is continuing to work with the developer to lease the remaining four sites.
-Phase 2 includes an active senior market rate apartment complex of approximately 150 units and a townhome complex.
-Both projects are in the beginning stages of the preliminary development plan submission.
-The Ralston streetscape completed in 2017 brings a fresh new look, encourages pedestrian walkability between shopping and restaurant areas and ultimately multi-family housing.
+One shopping center is now anchored by Super Walmart, which opened August of 2017.
+In this same area, there is also an undeveloped strip that the Authority and a developer are working on to create a new multi-family housing development.
+Also included with the opening of Super Walmart was an update to the Ralston Road streetscape that brought a fresh new look that encourages pedestrian walkability between shopping and restaurant areas and ultimately multi-family housing.